 3. Then, audio.
 The screen recorder should have some settings related to audio that should accompany your demonstrations.
 You may either record your voice or insert music in the background, however, your screen recorder has to include audio settings.

-4. And not to forget, webcam.
+4. And not to forget the webcam.
 Some screen recorders offer you the possibility to record a webcam (especially useful for video tutorials where you want your explanations to be fully understood by watchers).
 This feature will split the screen, and complete the video with additional signals that make the video better fulfill its purpose.

 5. There’s such a thing as record and pause recording.
-With some screed recorders, you can pause the recording and get back to it any time afterwards.
+With some screed recorders, you can pause the recording and get back to it any time afterward.
 It’s useful for multitasking and it might help a lot in creating better videos (at your own pace).

 7. Pay attention to the export options.
 Look for software that makes the exporting process smooth and easy, so you can easily add your videos to platforms where people who need your video will get it.

 8. You should decide if you want a free screen recorder or a paid one.
-Some free tools are good for basic video recording, and you can upgrade any time, if you further need more complex functionalities.
+Some free tools are good for basic video recording, and you can upgrade any time if you further need more complex functionalities.